NimishMishra/networking/notes/general_ideas.md

 - `sudo -l` lists the user's privileges or the commands the user can run.

 - `(ALL : ALL) NOPASSWD` means this stuff can be run without requiring a password.

+## mktemp (HTB Tenet)

+- A special utility that creates a temporary file and returns its name.

+- Like `mktemp -u ssh-XXXXXXXX` gives a temprary file as `ssh-0DKS10dj`

+## umask (HTB Tenet)

+- A special utility to set the permissions mask for the file.

+- `(umask 110; touch file)` will create a file `file` and give permissions `rw_` to each entity.
+So `110` got masked with permissions `111` and became the same permissions for all entities: root, user, and group.